oracle-livelabs/pts/ai-vector-search-fundamentals/3-exact_search/exact_search.md

     ![exact query1](images/parks_exact_civil_war.png)

     If you know anything about the Civil War you will notice that those are some pretty famous locations.
 However you might also notice that the words "Civil War" show up in almost all of the descriptions.
 You might ask, couldn't I have just searched on the term civil war?
-And that probably would have worked so lets try something a little harder in our next query.
+And that probably would have worked so let's try something a little harder in our next query.

 2. For our second query we will try a query with a term, "rock climbing", that doesn't show up in the description: